 A learning difficulty is not connected to your intellect.
 In fact many people with learning difficulties are bright, and find creative ways to manage.

-A learning difficulty simply means that your brain takes in and processes information differently that the average.
+A learning difficulty simply means that your brain takes in and processes information differently than the average person.

 If you have a learning difficulty, signs can include that you: